-7 Differences Between Being Shy and Being Introverted
+The Difference Between Being Shy And Introverted

-More often than not, introversion and shyness are confused to be the same thing.
-But the actual truth is that there are some fundamental differences between being introverted and being shy, and should never be used synonymously.
 An introvert enjoys solitude and feels drained if there is too much interaction with others, whereas a shy person doesn’t really want to be alone, but feels intimidated when it comes to interacting and engaging with other people.

-Take, for instance, two children in a classroom, one is an introvert and the other one is shy.
-The classroom teacher has organized an activity for all the children.
 The introverted child prefers to stay seated at their desk, and maybe read a book because they find it enormously stressful socializing with the other kids.
 The shy child, on the other hand, wants to engage with the other children but is too scared to do so.

 Now that you know the underlying difference between an introverted person and a shy person, let’s take a deeper look into their differences.